dermotreynolds/old.dermotreynolds.github.io/_posts/2017-05-12-12-managed-service-identity.md

 {% endhighlight %}

 You can now use IAM to give permissions to the MSI to resources:

 ![](/images/Enable-VM-MSI-02.png)

-Enabling MSI via terraform is very straight forward:
+You can enable MSI via terraform:

     resource "azurerm_function_app" "wfbill_function_app" {
         ...